So I’m sitting at the local pastors luncheon for the first time. I’ve always considered these meetings sort of like the TV show “The View”…

-But truth be told, when I see their hateful Facebook posts against Christians, it hurts.
+But when I see their hateful Facebook posts against Christians, it hurts.
 When they rail against pro-lifers and conservative people of faith, I’m reminded of that whole “stranger in a strange land” thing.
-I see their destructive, chaotic lives and am reminded that I truly don’t fit in with them.
+I see their destructive, chaotic lives and remember I truly don’t fit in with them.

 That’s reassuring, yet also strangely painful.

-…of maybe they’ve shown up in the past and learned their lesson.
+…or maybe they’ve shown up in the past and learned their lesson like I am today.

 We start talking around the table about challenges in ministry.
 One church starter asks about holding services in a public school, so I speak up.
 My church met in a public school until just recently.

 I relayed a story about when I preached on Islam in a sermon once.
 I gave an accurate and balanced assessment of how it conflicts with the Bible, yet encouraged our people to be loving toward Muslims.
 Well, it got back to the school, got twisted, and suddenly people were accusing me of “hate speech”.